SwethaA57/AVIA/README.md

 ## Future developments
+* Better higher level AI models for accurate and reliable outputs
 * Audio,image and file format support in addition to text-based doubts
 * Changing quiz difficulty level using past performance of the student
 * A brief description about the topic along with corrected answers of the questions which the student got wrong